 Once the event is over, you can store all your data so that when a similar event comes up, you have everything right at your fingertips.
 This can help improve timing and budget estimates and pinpoint risks and concerns.

-With Wrike, you can plot out your event marketing timelines, manage tasks for different teams, and effectively plan out the perfect marketing plan.
+With Wrike, you can plot out your event marketing timelines, manage tasks for different teams, and effectively plan out the perfect event planning checklist template.
 With an interactive Gantt chart, dynamic calendars, and multiple work views, Wrike offers powerful features unmatched by dedicated events management software.
 With Wrike's customizable event management template, you can take your events to the next level.
 Sign up for a free trial of Wrike today!